Furnace Repair Checklist

 - Ensure the program is set to the appropriate day and time and is scheduled to “run.”
 If you’re having a hard time overriding the setting, regulate the temperature with the up/down arrows and pressing the “hold” button.
-This will force the furnace to start if thermostat scheduling is a problem.
+This will cause the furnace to start if thermostat is causing a problem.

 - Increase the temperature setting to 5 degrees hotter than what the room temperature currently is.

 If your heating hasn’t kicked on within several minutes, make certain that it has electricity by moving the fan switch from “auto” to “on.”
 If the fan doesn’t start, your heater might not have power.

 If you use a smart thermostat—for example one manufactured by Nest, Ecobee, Lux, Honeywell or Bosch—troubleshooting will be determined by the model you have.
 Refer to the manufacturer’s website for help.
 If you still can’t get your Wi-Fi thermostat to function, contact us at 478-202-3076 for heating and cooling service.

 Next, check if your breaker and furnace switch are on.